TalwalkarLab/leaf/data/synthetic/README.md

-# CelebA Dataset
+# Synthetic Dataset

+We propose a process to generate synthetic federated datasets.
+The dataset is inspired by the one presented by [Li et al.](https://arxiv.org/abs/1905.10497), but has possible additional heterogeneity designed to make current meta-learning methods (such as [Reptile](https://openai.com/blog/reptile/)) struggle.
+The high-level goal is to create tasks whose true models are (1) task-dependant, and (2) clustered around more than just one center.
+To see a description of the whole generative process, please refer to the Leaf paper.

-Our task is to determine whether the celebrity in the image is smiling.
-This can be easily changed to any of the binary attributes provided by the original CelebA project by modifying the TARGET_NAME constant in ```preprocess/metadata_to_json```.
-We have ignored all celebrities with less than 5 images in our pipeline.
+We note that, at the moment, we default to one cluster of models in our code.
+This can be easily changed by modifying the PROB_CLUSTERS constant in ```main.py```.

 ## Setup Instructions
 - pip3 install numpy
 - pip3 install pillow
-- From <http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html>, download or request the metadata files ```identity_CelebA.txt``` and ```list_attr_celeba.txt```, and place them inside the ```data/raw``` folder.
-- Download the celebrity faces dataset from the same site.
-Place the images in a folder named ```img_align_celeba``` in the same folder as above.
+- Run ```python main.py -num-tasks 1000 -num-classes 5 -num-dim 60``` to generate the initial data.
 - Run ```./preprocess.sh``` with a choice of the following tags:
     - ```-s``` := 'iid' to sample in an i.i.d. manner, or 'niid' to sample in a non-i.i.d. manner; more information on i.i.d. versus non-i.i.d. is included in the 'Notes' section
     - ```--iu``` := number of users, if iid sampling; expressed as a fraction of the total number of users; default is 0.01